 Reach out to others

 Research has found that loneliness can raise stress levels (“Social isolation: It could kill you,” American Psychological Association, May 2019).
-When stressed, people might be tempted to turn inward – but that can make you even more stressed.
-Instead, it can be helpful to reach out to others, so you have someone to talk to and who can help you take your mind off of your stressors.
+When stressed, people might be tempted to turn inward — but that can make you even more stressed.
+Instead, it can be helpful to reach out to others, so you have someone to talk to and who can help you take your mind off of your stressors, even if it’s over Zoom or the phone instead of in person.

-- Some ideas on finding community: join a run club at your local running store, volunteer at a local youth-mentoring program, or call up a good friend from college.
+- Some ideas on finding community: join a run club at your local running store (and run masked and socially distanced), Zoom with family, or call up a good friend.

 Participate in joyful movement